Frank01001/HEV-Suit-VScript-for-HLA/README.md

 # HEV-Suit-VScript-for-HLA
 A VScript for HEV Suit sounds in Half Life Alyx.
-Version 1.0

 Hello.
 This is a tutorial on how to include the HEV Suit sounds vscript in your Half Life: Alyx custom maps.
 Download scripts “hev_suit.lua” and “radiation_field.lua” and place them in the /…/Half Life Alyx/game/hlvr_addons/your_addon/scripts/vscripts/.
 If the scripts and vscripts folder don’t exist, create them.